KlauMack/ckan/doc/api/api-guide.rst

 ---------------------
 Here's a list of most useful API request examples and their descriptions: `API examples <https://docs.ckan.org/en/2.11/api/index.html#api-examples>`_

-Python ode example can be found in the ``.../api/api-example-usage.py`` file.
+Python code example can be found in the ``.../api/api-example-usage.py`` file.